 - Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers

 In addition, some organizations have a house style guide that supplements a commercial style guide by covering additional matters and overriding others.
 A small number of these are publicly available.
 The Apple Style Guide, for example, is on the company’s website.
+(These are similar to style sheets discussed in Boulder Editor Linda Tate’s article.)

 Using a style guide